alexj-matt/ml-weather-prediction/README.md

 *A machine learning project from the Introduction to Machine Learning course at EPFL*

 This project explores **binary weather prediction**: given weather data from **day 1**, predict if it rains on **day 2**.
-We built and compared several machine learning models in Julia, ranging from simple logistic regression to neural networks,
-and submitted predictions to a Kaggle competition hosted for the course.
+We built and compared several machine learning models in Julia, ranging from simple logistic regression to neural networks and submitted predictions to a Kaggle competition hosted for the course.

 📂 **Core code:** [`rain.jl`](rain.jl)
 📊 **Figures:** [`figures/`](figures/)